worldemar/investment-portfolio-optimizer/README.md

 If `--hull` is specified and is not zero, script will use ConvexHull algorithm to select only edge-case portfolios for each plot.
 Edge cases are calculated separately for each plot.

 ### Demo SVGs
-(You need to download them to enable interactivity)
+You need to download these SVGs to enable interactivity.
+Generated using `--precision=5 --hull=1 --edge=2`.

 <img src="./image-demos/cagr_variance.svg" width="50%"><img src="./image-demos/cagr_stdev.svg" width="50%">
 <img src="./image-demos/gain_sharpe.svg" width="50%"><img src="./image-demos/sharpe_variance.svg" width="50%">